zulip/zulip/docs/prod-install.md

 - `EMAIL_*`, `DEFAULT_FROM_EMAIL`, and `NOREPLY_EMAIL_ADDRESS`:
-  Regardless of which authentication backends you enable, you must provide settings for an outgoing SMTP server so Zulip can send emails when needed.
+  Regardless of which authentication backends you enable, you must provide settings for an outgoing SMTP server so Zulip can send emails when needed (and don't forget to set `email_password` in the `zulip-secrets.conf` file).
 We highly recommend testing your configuration using `manage.py send_test_email` to confirm your outgoing email configuration is working correctly.

 - `ALLOWED_HOSTS`: Replace `*` with the fully qualified DNS name for your Zulip server here.